tareknagy/this-typeface/README.md

 -	The app was built on a MERN stack for the single page user experience.
 I then added a Chrome extension to populate a list of user-installed fonts (this was the biggest technical challenge, as Javascript prevents command line queries).

 ## Reflection
 - If i have more time i would love to do another iteration of the tool.
 It’s fascinating to me how much I learn as I go in this space, and it would be wonderful to do yet another iteration to see how much conceptually I can plan, how much more strategically I can tackle the work, how much more efficient I can get, and how much better the results can be.
+I also wish I had more time to work on copy and content for the app, to make it more than just a jump-right-in tool.
+Finally, Brainstorming options to the site mobile compatible (it isn't now, as it depends on installed fonts -- which isn't a thing on mobile yet).
 - I'm always looking for feedback in me design or my code.
 As I'm newer to code, i would love feedback on how to write better code (I see ways myself, but getting input from a more experience developer will help me discover new ways), how to abstract react code further and make it more modular.
 More UX input from a design perspective.

 ## Features